Point Blank (2010 film): Remakes

 A 2014 South Korean remake titled The Target starred Ryu Seung-ryong and Lee Jin-wook in the leading roles, and was directed by Chang (Yoon Hong-seung). and produced by Barunson and Yong Film.

-A 2019 Bangla film unofficial remake titled Password starred Bangladeshi Superstar Shakib Khan, Shabnom Bubly, Misha Sawdagor and Emon in the leading role and was directed by Malek Afsary and produced by SK Films.
+In 2019 the film remake in Bangladeshi Bengali as Password featuring Superstar Shakib Khan and was directed by Malek Afsari, produced by Khan himself under his SK Films.

 In 2018, Frank Grillo, Anthony Mackie, and Marcia Gay Harden filmed the American remake titled Point Blank.
 It is set in Cincinnati, directed by Joe Lynch and produced by Netflix.

 In 2019, an Indian Tamil-language remake titled Kadaram Kondan was released and was directed by Rajesh M. Selva and produced by Raaj Kamal Films International.